 I have tried several rulers for trimming HST, and I use an Omingrid square ruler.
 This ruler helped me have more control over my block and created an accurate cut.
 I've included videos of all the rulers I used.

-First, cut down the marked diagonal line, or ¼" away from the seam line if you didn't mark.
+First, cut down the marked diagonal line or in between the seam lines from corner to corner if you didn't mark.
 Then, press all seams open.

 Next, align the ruler's diagonal line along the diagonal line between your two fabric pieces.